-A cancer registry collects detailed information about cancer patients and the treatments they receive, and stores it in a database.
-Cancer Tumor Registrars (CTR) can abstract all cancer patients who are diagnosed and or treated at Carle from our database.
-Cancer Tumor Registrars abstract close to 1,300 new cancer patients per year.
-The gathered abstracted data is transmitted to the Illinois Central Registry on a monthly basis.
+A cancer registry collects detailed information about patients with cancer and the treatments they receive, then compiles it in a database.
+Cancer Tumor Registrars (CTRs) abstract and transmit the information to the Illinois Central Registry on a monthly basis.
 This is how the state gets its statistics for different types of cancers.

-Data from cancer registries helps identify groups that are higher risks for certain types of cancer, or geographic regions where cancers are being found at later stages.
-State and national organizations then work to determine the causes and then try to fix the problem.
+This data helps identify groups that are at higher risk for certain types of cancer and geographic regions where cancers are being found at later stages.
+State and national organizations then work to determine the causes so they can try to fix the problem.

-The Carle Cancer Registry was started in 1934 and is one of the oldest registries in the state of Illinois.
-Our staff includes four Certified Tumor Registrars, a Quality Coordinator and a follow-up secretary.
+The Carle Cancer Registry was established in 1934 and is one of the oldest registries in the state of Illinois.
+Our staff includes four certified CTR’s, a quality coordinator and a follow-up secretary.

-The Cancer Registry has four quarterly Administrative Cancer Committee meetings following the requirements of the Commission on Cancer standards.
-The Chairman of the Cancer Committee is Dr. James Egner and the Physician Liaison is Dr. Vamsi Vasireddy.
-The Cancer Committee sets goals, monitors program activities, evaluates patient outcomes and improves care for our patients.
+We host four quarterly Administrative Cancer Committee meetings following the requirements of the Commission on Cancer standards.
+The Chairman of the Cancer Committee is James Egner, MD and the Physician Liaison is Vamsi Vasireddy, MD.
+Our team sets goals, monitors program activities, evaluates patient outcomes and works to improve care for our patients.